wikibonsai/semtree/README.md

 If any of the semantic tree options need to be changed while an instance is in use, this method may be called up update options on the fly.

-### semtree.parse(content: string | Record<string, string>, root: string): any;
+### semtree.parse(content: string | Record<string, string>, root: string): TreeNode[] | string;

 Parse a given file or files and build a tree from the filenames and their content.
 Calling this method will override the local copy of the tree.
-Will throw an error if there are duplicates found in the tree.
+Will return the tree node upon successful parse.
+Will return an error string otherwise, for example if there are duplicates found in the tree.

 #### Parameters